jhlumd/reduxtagram/README.md

 # Reduxtagram

-An Instagram clone built with React/Redux
+A frontend clone of Instagram built with React/Redux

 ## Running